CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
 This can be ignored and will not halt the assessment.
 - OpenJDK (free and open-source) implementations are supported.
 We have found this [website](https://adoptopenjdk.net/) easy to navigate.
 The official source is [OpenJDK](https://openjdk.java.net).
 - Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system
+- Windows remote and local assessments require a 64 bit operating system

 **Recommended Minimum**: